albertlatacz/java-repl/README.md

-# java-repl
+# Java REPL

-java-repl is a simple Read-Eval-Print-Loop for Java language.
+Java REPL is a simple Read-Eval-Print-Loop for Java language.

 ## Build